 Many Russian customs of the modern era are not terribly old, dating back to the time of Peter the Great, a couple hundred years ago, or to socialism, in the last century.
 Here, we’ve gather the main customs and traditions of the Russian people in a short but informative way.

 Russian New Year’s Traditions

 Russians celebrate New Years on January 1st, though it hasn’t been that way forever.
-For a long time, New Years was celebrated in March, but in 1699, Peter the Great moved the holiday to January 1st.
+For a long time, the new year started in March, and then from 1492 through 1699, New Year’s was September 1st.
+During these years, the New Year’s traditions that are celebrated today became popular.
+However, in 1699, Peter the Great moved New Year’s to its current date, January 1st.
 This tradition has persisted to this day, and today, Russians celebrate this main winter holiday on the night of December 31st and January 1st.